AndreWohnsland/skillplotter/README.md

 ## Usage

-Feel free to use and experiment with this.
+Feel free to use and experiment with this project.
 If you are using it for an publication or similar I'd be glad if you can quote this project.